oneillal/msc-smartcontract-hyperledger/README.md

 ## Developing a HyperLedger Client Application

 Real-world smart contracts will likely contain functions using complex types or verbose data that is passed via arguments.
 This makes testing with the Fabric cli difficult e.g. passing contract verbiage or json payloads.
-A more realistic and manageable approach would be to develop a client application using a supportted language and leverage common libraries and utilities that are avable.
+A more realistic and manageable approach would be to develop a client application using a supported language and leverage common libraries and utilities that are available.

 Using the tutorial sample applications, we develop a client application that interacts with the ledger and smart contract chain-code for the described use-case.
 We will use Javascript initially and compare the development of other chain-code languages if time permits.